grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 # Grafeas: A Component Metadata API

-Grafeas defines an API spec for managing metadata about software resources, such as containers, Virtual Machine (VM) images, JAR files, and scripts.
+Grafeas defines an API spec for managing metadata about software resources, such as container images, Virtual Machine (VM) images, JAR files, and scripts.
 You can use Grafeas to define and aggregate information about your project's components.

-Grafeas divides metadata information into [_notes_](#notes), which are high-level descriptions of particular types of metadata, and [_occurrences_](#occurrences), which contain information about how and when notes occur on a particular resource.
+Grafeas divides the metadata information into [_notes_](#notes) and [_occurrences_](#occurrences).
+Notes are high-level descriptions of particular types of metadata.
+Occurrences are instantiations of notes which describe how and when a given note occurs on the resource associated with the occurrence.
 This division allows third-party metadata providers to create and manage metadata on behalf of many customers.
 It also allows for fine-grained access control of different types of metadata.

-## Definition of terms

-### Notes
+## Notes

 A _note_ describes a high-level piece of metadata.
-Notes are generally found via analysis and occur multiple times across different projects.
 For example, you could create a note about a particular vulnerability after analyzing a Linux package.
 You would also use a note to store information about the builder of a build process.
 Notes are often owned and created by the providers doing the analysis.
+Notes are generally found via analysis and occur multiple times across different projects.

-Note names should follow the format `/projects/<project_id>/notes/<note_id>`.
-The note ID must be unique per project, and as informative as possible.
+Note names must follow the format `/projects/<project_id>/notes/<note_id>`.
+The note ID must be unique per project, and be as informative as possible.
 For example, the name of a vulnerability note could be `CVE-2013-4869`, referencing the CVE it describes.